rijalsandeshraj/localization_helper/README.md

 localization in Flutter apps: Basic Mode and Full Mode.

 (A) Basic Mode includes:

-[1] Import of necessary localization library in 'pubspec.yaml' file [2] Creation of localization configuration file
+1. Import of necessary localization library in 'pubspec.yaml' file
+2. Creation of localization configuration file
-[3] Running command for generation of localization files [4] Addition of localization delegates in MaterialApp of 'main.dart' file
+3. Running command for generation of localization files
+4. Addition of localization delegates in MaterialApp of 'main.dart' file

-(B) Full Mode includes all features of Basic Mode in addition with:
+(B) Full Mode includes all features of Basic Mode in addition with:<br>
-=> Import of localization file in every Dart files containing values of generated keys of \*.arb file and replacement of Text values with translated keys
+=> Import of localization file in every Dart files containing values of<br>
+generated keys of \*.arb file and replacement of Text values with translated keys

 ## Usage